f4exb/sdrangel/Readme.md

 There is no installation procedure the executable is at the root of the build directory

+<h2>For Mint</h2>

+Tested with Cinnamon 17.2.
+Since it is based on Ubintu 14.04 LTS pleae follow instructions for this distribution (paragraph just above).

 <h2>For Debian</h2>

 For any version of Debian you will need Qt5.